rabin008/hardhat_simple_storage/README.md

-This is the simple storage project from Patrick Collins' course using hardhat framework
+This a simple storage project to get familiar with hardhat